Current as of October 2020 | Download print version (in PDF)

-This section describes the legal framework of nonprofit organizations (also known as non-governmental organizations or NGOs) in Uganda, along with translations of legislative provisions relevant for a foundation or advisor undertaking an equivalency determination of a foreign grantee under IRS Revenue Procedure 92-94.
+This section describes the legal framework governing nonprofit organizations (also known as non-governmental organizations or NGOs) in Uganda, and includes translations of legislative provisions relevant for a foundation or advisor undertaking an equivalency determination of a foreign grantee under IRS Revenue Procedure 92-94.

 We include hyperlinks to the following information, to the extent available: